dokka-nandini/Research/README.md

 📌 *Job Summary*

 Channelsoftech is looking for a skilled and motivated Back-End Developer to join our team.
 The ideal candidate will be responsible for designing, developing, and maintaining server-side applications, databases, and APIs that power our web solutions.
-You will collaborate closely with front-end developers and project teams to build scalable, secure, and high-performing applications.
+You will collaborate closely with front-end developers and project teams to build scalable, secure, and high-performing applications.c R eu tc 77 8

 ✅ *Key Requirements*